 - Cell Phones are NOT to be used during class time.
 Put them away.
-1st Offense: device turned into office and contract issued to student.
-2nd Offense: device to office and picked up by parent.
-No pickup then student serves 2 days of lunch detention.
+1st Offense: device turned into office and contract issued to the student.
+2nd Offense: device to the office and picked up by a parent.
+No pickup then the student serves 2 days of lunch detention.
 3rd Offense: device to office, parent picks up and one day of ISS.
-No pick up student has 2 days ISS.
+No pickup student has 2 days ISS.
 4th Offense: device to office, 2 days suspension for insubordination.

 - Dress Code: 1st Offense: Student to nurse for appropriate clothing.
 2nd Offense: 1 day ISS.
-Student must acquire clothing from home or school.
-3rd Offense: 3 days off campus suspension.
+Students must acquire clothing from home or school.
+3rd Offense: 3 days off-campus suspension.

 - Students will be notified by the instructor of any changes in course requirements or policies.